nadiamariduena/python-intro-2024-privat/z__all_mds/23_lambda_2_scalability.md

 ## 🍭 is S3 Bucket like mongo?

 - Amazon S3 (Simple Storage Service) and MongoDB are both storage solutions, but they serve different purposes and have different characteristics:

+### Amazon S3 (S3 Bucket):

+Amazon S3 is an object storage service provided by Amazon Web Services (AWS).

+It is designed for storing and retrieving any amount of data from anywhere on the web.

+S3 is highly scalable, durable, and reliable, making it suitable for a wide range of use cases, including static website hosting, data backup and archival, content distribution, and application data storage.

+S3 organizes data as objects within buckets.
+Each object consists of data, metadata, and a unique key (i.e., the object's identifier).

+S3 is accessed via HTTP(S) requests and offers a simple RESTful API for managing objects and buckets.